mackaytc/covid-resources/docs/README.md

  * [Carl Bergstrom](https://twitter.com/CT_Bergstrom) is a professor of biology at University of Washington
  * [Natalie Dean](https://twitter.com/nataliexdean) is a professor of biostats at University of Florida

-[Ed Yong](https://twitter.com/edyong209) is science writer at the Atlantic who put togther [a thread of longer-form news articles on covid](https://twitter.com/edyong209/status/1256303440243933184?s=21) that is worth reading through as well.
+[Ed Yong](https://twitter.com/edyong209) is a science writer at the Atlantic who put togther [a thread of longer-form news articles on covid](https://twitter.com/edyong209/status/1256303440243933184?s=21) that is worth reading through as well.